realm/realm-dotnet/examples/QuickJournalSync/README.md

 ## Error handling

 There are different kind of errors that can happen when working on a synced application:
-- Subscription errors, that are raised when there are issues with subscriptions in Flexible Sync;
+- [Subscription errors](#subscription-errors), that are raised when there are issues with subscriptions in Flexible Sync;
-- Session errors, that are raised when there is an issue with the synchronization or the connection;
+- [Session errors](#session-errors), that are raised when there is an issue with the synchronization or the connection;
-- Client resets, that are raised when a client cannot sync data with the backend.
+- [Client resets](#client-reset), that are raised in exceptional cases when a client cannot sync data with the backend.

 The sample application has been designed to show how to handle these different kind of errors.

 For an easier testing, there are 3 buttons on the main page, that simulate different kind of errors, so you can experiment with them.
-The app also shows a [Toast](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/alerts/toast?tabs=android) with the exceptions being raised, and simultaneously logs them to the console.
+The app also logs to the console the corresponding exception, and at the same time shows a [Toast](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/alerts/toast?tabs=android) with the exception itself.
 ### Subscription errors

 Subscription errors can happen when there is an issue with the subscriptions used in Flexible Sync, for example when trying to create a subscription for a property that is not in the list of [queryable fields](https://www.mongodb.com/docs/atlas/app-services/sync/configure/sync-settings/#queryable-fields).
 In the .NET SDK subscription errors are represented by the `SubscriptionException` class.